Lucifer-00007/Change-All-Files-Name-at-once-using-python/README.md

 ## Precautions while using this script:
 - The target folder where your files are present:-
-  - Should not contain contain any other folder.
+  - Should not contain contain any other folder(for better output).
   - It should only contain those files whose name you want to change.